BiologicalRecordsCentre/RangeChangeSims/README.md

 ###How do I run this myself?
 ---------------------------

 We recommend you use RStudio since this has a good interface with GitHub.
 You also need Git, this allows RStudio to talk to GitHub.
-[Install git](http://git-scm.com/downloads), first, and oncew you have this installed [install RStudio](http://www.rstudio.com/ide/download/).
+[Install git](http://git-scm.com/downloads), first, and once you have this installed [install RStudio](http://www.rstudio.com/ide/download/).
 If you don't have R you will need to [download and install](http://cran.r-project.org/) that too.

 With R studio and Git installed, open RStudio and go to Project> Create project> Version Control> Git.
 Under 'Repository URL' paste the address for this page 'https://github.com/BiologicalRecordsCentre/RangeChangeSims'.